 Each version of the logo, regardless of the time of creation, closely echoes the name and reflects the Celtic theme.
 A legendary element unites them – a shamrock, a clover of happiness that brings luck and luck, indicates a white stripe in a sports career.
 On the debut emblem, the sheet was single – large, although sketchy.
 For all subsequent ones, it is a pattern on the “gentleman” vest with a stick cane.
 Since 1968, basketball became another significant attribute.
 It indicates the team’s affiliation with the National Basketball Association.

-The club had two types of headsets: one on the debut emblem, the other on modern versions.
+The club had two types of typefaces: one on the debut emblem, the other on modern versions.
 An early version is an individual font, drawn, and the next is from the Sans Serif category.
 Now the name is made in capital chopped letters.
 Words are located on the right and left edges of the logo on a wide contour strip.
 The signature palette traditionally includes green, white, and black.
 The rest of the colors are constantly changing.
 Among them are brick red, yellow straw, brown and beige.